To provide for the basic human needs of all people in our community in a welcoming, respectful and caring way.

 The Caring Place continues to fulfill the mission for which it was created back in 1985.
 It remains a community based and community supported organization which serves the community.
 The Caring Place exists because of the generosity of the Georgetown community and because of the confidence the community has in the ability of The Caring Place to step up, and not step over, our neighbors in need.

 As The Caring Place continues to live out its mission, the organization has implemented some new things along the way.
-In 2019, The Caring Place updated its mission statement to the one you see at the top of our website now.
+In 2019, The Caring Place updated its mission statement to the one you see at the top of this page now.
 During that process, The Caring Place also adopted, what it calls, "I am Caring Values."
-The acronym leads the way in sharing the organization's values.
+The acronym leads the way in describing the organization's values.